What is Hybrid Publishing

 Traditionally, the writer does the writing and the publisher produces, distributes and markets the book, but these days traditional publishers are expecting authors to share more of the marketing duties.
 This extra work for the author doesn’t always mean more money as the traditional publisher keeps most of the money.
 A book advance is usually small, if there is one, and the royalties – paid after the advance is earned out – are often meager.

+In hybrid publishing, the author and publisher share the book production costs, depending on their contract, and both participate in marketing.
+Due to this, hybrid publishers do not pay advances.
+However, with hybrid publishing the author retains book rights and can pick and choose individual services.
 This type of deal renders more money for the author after publication.
-Many hybrid publishers offer their authors up to 50% net earnings compared to the 5-10% many traditional publishers offer.
+Many hybrid publishers offer their authors 50%+ net earnings compared to the 5-10% many traditional publishers offer.
 In short, an author with a hybrid publisher assumes a share of a book’s financial risk (via paying upfront fees) in exchange for more freedom and flexibility over publication.